volodymyrhudyma/blog/content/blog/2020-05-01-a-few-words-about-author.md

 By working as a JavaScript developer, you learn a lot of advanced concepts by using them almost on daily basis, but you tend to forget the basics.

-That's why I start this blog with covering up the most basic things that probably most of you know.
+That's why I start with covering up the most basic things that probably most of you know.

 **Important note:** do not treat articles in this blog as the only source of truth and think critically.
 Sometimes articles are not covering the topic in 100%, be aware of that.
 You can always find better and more complete explanations in the internet.
-But be sure that all information, provided here is written the simplest way it can be with a lot of practical examples and use cases.
+But be sure that all information, provided here is written the simplest way it can be with a lot of practical examples.

+## Thank you

-Thanks for visiting my blog, I hope you will learn a lot from here.
+Thank you for visiting my blog, hopefully you will learn a lot from here.

 Please, do not hesitate to leave your feedback in the comments section below each article.